 When I decided to major in Arts, my mother went bonkers!
 And when she came to know I was interested in psychology, she even mocked me saying, why choose arts if finally, you’ve to indulge in a scientific subject?

-My Dad, always the optimistic, told me when she was out of earshot that I should be happy she at least considers psychology to be scientific!
+My Dad, always the optimist, told me when she was out of earshot that I should be happy.
+She at least considers psychology to be scientific!
 And just like that, he relieved the tension in the atmosphere.

 After three years of studying human psychology and applying all the concepts in real life, I understood why everyone in my family behaved the way they did.
 You’d think such psychoanalysis would give me some kind of power over them, but in reality, we do not have power over anyone but ourselves.

 Hence, I only became more considerate towards them than I was before.

 I had topped my class and was a gold medallist at the university, I had too many dreams for my convocation ceremony.
 But I never had an official graduation ceremony.